Packing a punch

 GEM-T is the first missile to harness the power of gallium nitride

 Also known as GaN, the semiconductor material boosts power in all kinds of devices.
-One application is the first missile to harness the power of GaN tech: GEM-T, short for the Patriot™ Guidance Enhanced Missile – Tactical Ballistic Missile.
-But not all GaN is created equal; the version in consumer products doesn’t hold an LED diode to what's in GEM-T. Raytheon has spent more than $300 million developing the latter kind for the defense sector.
+The first missile to harness the power of GaN tech is GEM-T, short for the Guidance Enhanced Missile – Tactical Ballistic Missile, a mainstay of the Patriot™ Air and Missile Defense System.
+But not all GaN is created equal; Raytheon has spent more than $300 million developing the sophisticated GaN tech for the defense sector.

 “Our GaN is what’s breathing new life into these transmitters,” said Christine Walsh, Raytheon program manager for an international Patriot program.
 “GEM-T has been the beneficiary of all those years of Raytheon’s work on GaN technology.”

 Those years — nearly two decades — have been spent pushing the limits of power and efficiency of GaN in Raytheon’s Department of Defense-accredited Trusted Foundry, where high performance GaN amplifiers are made.

 Transmitters connect the missile with the ground system, allowing it to control the weapon during flight.
 The GaN version in GEM-T uses solid state instead of the conventional traveling wave tube design, which requires a supply of parts and recertification to match the life of the missile.
 The new versions with GaN do not.

 The new transmitter has the same form, fit and function as the old one.
 It’s also tough, doesn’t require additional cooling, and is ready to operate within seconds of powering up.

 The tech is ready for the U.S. Army, according to Jason Rathbone, missile integrated product team lead for the Patriot product line.